SENSAAS/sensaas/README.md

 ## Visualization

 You can use any molecular viewer.
-For instance, you can use (if you installed rdkit from the optional packages)
+For instance, you can use PyMOL if installed (see optional packages):

 	pymol examples/IMATINIB.sdf examples/IMATINIB_mv.sdf Source_tran.sdf